zhangyazhong/verdictdb/README.md

 ### Global Configurations

-The following configurations are related to approximate query processing and you may need to customized them regardless from the DBMS you use.
+The following configurations are related to approximate query processing and you may need to customized them regardless of what DBMS you use.
-The value of this option can also be changed during running verdict using command `SET`.
+The value of this options can also be changed during running verdict using command [`SET`](#set-and-get-commands).

 |Config         |Default Value  |Description                                        |
 |------         |-------------  |-----------                                        |